Oil well: Drilling

 The well is created by drilling a hole 12 cm to 1 meter (5 in to 40 in) in diameter into the earth with a drilling rig that rotates a drill string with a bit attached.
-After the hole is drilled, sections of steel pipe (casing), slightly smaller in diameter than the borehole, are placed in the hole.
-Cement may be placed between the outside of the casing and the borehole known as the annulus.
-The casing provides structural integrity to the newly drilled wellbore, in addition to isolating potentially dangerous high pressure zones from each other and from the surface.
+At depths during the process, sections of steel pipe (casing), slightly smaller in diameter than the borehole at that point, are placed in the hole.
+Cement slurry will be pumped down the inside to rise in the annulus between the borehole and the outside of the casing.
+The casing provides structural integrity to that portion of the newly drilled wellbore, in addition to isolating potentially dangerous high pressure zones from lower-pressure ones, and from the surface.

-With these zones safely isolated and the formation protected by the casing, the well can be drilled deeper (into potentially more-unstable and violent formations) with a smaller bit, and also cased with a smaller size casing.
-Modern wells often have two to five sets of subsequently smaller hole sizes drilled inside one another, each cemented with casing.
+With these zones safely isolated and the formation protected by the casing, the well can be drilled deeper (into potentially higher-pressure or more-unstable formations) with a smaller bit, and then cased with a smaller size pipe.
+Modern wells generally have two to as many as five sets of subsequently smaller hole sizes, each cemented with casing.